vniarchos/BootSTOP/README.md

 ## Overview
 BootSTOP is a python package for determining CFT data (OPE-coefficients squared and scaling dimensions) which minimise a theory's truncated crossing equation.
-To do this the code can apply either a custom PyTorch implementation of the soft-Actor-Critic algorithm or one of the algorithms within the PyGMO package (information about PyGMO can be found [here](https://esa.github.io/pygmo2/)).
+To do this the code can apply either a custom PyTorch implementation of the Soft-Actor-Critic algorithm or one of the algorithms within the PyGMO package (information about PyGMO can be found [here](https://esa.github.io/pygmo2/)).